biswajit-sarkar-007/code-img/README.md

 📂 Project Structure

-The project follows a well-organized structure:
+The project follows a well-organized structure:  [this architecture is not updated one ]
 ```
 /app
   ├── global.css             # Global styles